 People with disabilities (physical, cognitive, behavioral or developmental) that make their activities of daily living more difficult for them - or who are dependent on other people for help with their activities of daily living - are also more vulnerable.
 See the links below for protections (including disease-specific action plans) for these conditions.

-People living in large households and people without stable housing are also more likely to be exposed to the coronavirus, and/or to be more vulnerable to infection.
+People without stable housing are also more likely to be exposed to the coronavirus, and/or to be more vulnerable to infection.
 (For links to Bay Area pandemic housing resources and resources for unhoused people, see the box for Economic relief on this page of our guide.)

 PlaneTree Health Library's mission is to guide the public to trustworthy, accurate, and free health and medical information.
 In operation since 1989, it is a free, public, patient and consumer health library and 501(c)3 nonprofit organization.
 It does not take advertisements; recommendations are independent of any commercial relationship.